 RECORD: Darwin, C. R. 5.7.1844-8.1854.
 Memo to Emma Darwin on species theory sketch.
 NHM-MSS-DAR4.
-Edited by John van Wyhe (Darwin Online, http://darwin-online.org.uk/)
+(John van Wyhe ed., 2002-.
+The Complete Work of Charles Darwin Online, http://darwin-online.org.uk/)

-[pencil insertion in Darwin's hand:] Read Enclosure [the enclosure is missing]
+Read Enclosure [enclosure is missing]

+Down.
 July 5th. — 1844

 I have just finished my sketch of my species theory.
 If, as I believe that my theory is true & if it be accepted even by one competent judge, it will be a considerable step in science.

 I therefore write this, in case of my sudden death, as my most solemn & last request, which I am sure you will consider the same as if legally entered in my will, that you will devote 400£ to its publication & further will yourself, or through Hensleigh, take trouble in promoting it.— I wish that my sketch be given to some competent person, with this sum to induce him to take trouble in its improvement. & enlargement.— I give to him all my Books on Natural History, which are either scored or have references at end to the pages, begging him carefully to look over & consider such passages, as actually bearing or by possibility bearing on this subject.— I wish you to make a list of all such books, as some temptation to an Editor.
-I also request that you
+I also request that

-hand over him all those scraps roughly divided in eight or ten brown paper Portfolios:— The scraps with copied quotations from various works are those which may aid my Editor.— I also request that (or some amanuensis) will aid in deciphering any of the scraps which the Editor may think possibly of use.— I leave to the Editor's judgment whether to interpolate these facts in the text, or as notes, or under appendices.
+you loan hand over him all those scraps roughly divided in eight or ten brown paper Portfolios:— The scraps with copied quotations from various works are those which may aid my Editor.— I also request that (or some amanuensis) will aid in deciphering any of the scraps which the Editor may think possibly of use.— I leave to the Editor's judgment whether to interpolate these facts in the text, or as notes, or under appendices.
 As the looking over the references & scraps will be a long labour, & as the correcting & enlarging & altering my sketch will also take considerable time, I leave this sum of 400£ as some remuneration & any profits from the work.— I consider that for this the Editor is bound to get the sketch published either at a Publishers or his own risk.
 Many of the scraps in the Portfolios contains mere rude suggestions & early views now useless, & many of the facts

 will probably turn out as having no bearing on my theory.

 With respect to Editors.— Mr Lyell would be the best if he would undertake it: I believe he wd find the work pleasant & he wd learn some facts new to him.
 As the Editor must be a geologist, as well as Naturalist.
 The next best Editor would be Professor Forbes of London. or Mr Lonsdale (if his health wd permit).
 The next best (& quite best in many respects) would be Professor Henslow??.
-Dr Hooker would perhaps correct the Botanical Part probably——he would do as Editor—— Dr Hooker would be very good The next, Mr Strickland.— Professor Owen wd be very good, but I presume he wd not undertake such a work.
+Dr Hooker would perhaps correct the Botanical Part probably = possibly he would do as Editor= Dr Hooker would be very good The next, Mr Strickland.— Professor Owen wd be very good, but I presume he wd not undertake such a work.
 If no[ne] of these would undertake it, I would request you to consult with Mr Lyell, or some other capable man, for some Editor, a geologist & naturalist.

 Should one other hundred Pounds, make the difference of procuring a good Editor, I request earnestly that you will raise 500£.